-1.10 Scan & Service application
+1.10 Pentair Scan application

-Scan & Service mobile application is the ideal support for the maintenance person in his daily business.
-A simple scan of an identification (ID) label (1) present on the valve with a smartphone gives an instantaneously access to all updated information related to the product, such as:
+Pentair Scan mobile application is the ideal support for the maintenance person in his daily business.
+A simple scan of the serial label present on the valve with a smartphone gives an instantaneously access to all updated information related to the product, such as:

 - valve's and tanks detailed configuration;

-- · manuals;
+- manuals;

 - spare parts lists;

 - troubleshooting recommendations;

-- · multi-lingual videos, detailing how to best service a part;
+- multi-lingual videos, detailing how to best service a part;

 - informations about new products, latest technologies, novelties about the Blue Network program, etc.

-- 1. Download the application "Scan & Service" from Available on the Google play smartphone (4).
+- 1. Download the application Pentair Scan from Application or Cooperation in a smartphone.